jamie-c/jpconway-website/drafts/flavors.md

+# Data Modeling Flavors of Food
+Have you ever wondered what makes your favorite dish so delicious?
+Or why certain flavors pair well together?
+Developing a data model for storing and categorizing ingredients and recipes, along with their associated flavors, tastes, and aromas, can help answer these questions and provide a wealth of valuable information.
+When modeling a dataset of food ingredients or recipes, there are a number of factors to consider if we want to classify recipes and be able to discover novel flavor pairings or combine novel ingredients to create a classic flavor profile.
+I'll touch on some of the basics of flavor in this post, and how I might begin to develop a data model for storing such information.

 ## Taste
 Sweet, salty, sour, bitter, umami.
 Every bite of food you have taken has been a combination of these five tastes.
 We taste them individually as well as in concert, working together to produce simplicity and complexity on the palate.